iAmBipinPaul/bipinpaul.com/input/posts/Display-spinner-on-each-API-call-automatically-from-Blazor.md

 > Link of official documentation to get started with Blazor\
 > [Get started with Blazor](https://blazor.net/)

-We often want  to show some loading  or spinner on UI when our application is making some request to the server, so that users will know that there are some operation going on and need to wait till that operation is complete, We can handle this manually on each time in our code when there is an API can we  can show some loading bar but  There is a better way to do this and ie let it show the spinner automatically when there is ongoing API call and we can do this my adding our own custom HttpMessageHandler and show  spinner  just before sending request and hide that after getting response from the server.
+We often want to show some loading or spinner on UI when our application is making some request to the server, so that users will know that there are some operation going on and need to wait till that operation is complete, We can handle this manually on each time in our code when there is an API call we can show some loading bar but There is a better way to do this and ie let it show the spinner automatically when there is ongoing API call and we can do this my adding our own custom `HttpMessageHandler` and show  spinner just before sending request and hide that after getting response from the server.

 Steps